-- 2.1 Discussions around planning issues for the Land Settlement have been ongoing for some time.
-The Great Abington Parish Council carried out some initial work during 2013/14 and received broad support for this from residents.
+- 2.1 Discussions around planning issues for the Land Settlement had been ongoing for some time.
+Great Abington Parish Council carried out some initial work during 2013/14 and received broad support for this from residents.
 A Neighbourhood Plan area for the Land Settlement was designated on 5 September 2016 and the working group began work whilst engaging the community and important statutory stakeholders such as SCDC and Historic England.
 During the period 31 March to 14 April 2017, the NP working group consulted the community and stakeholders on an informal version of the plan, alongside a draft Character Assessment.
-Consultation on the formal pre-submission version of the plan took place from 24 July to 18 September 2017 in line with NP regulations1. - 2.2 The NP was further refined in light of comments received at pre-submission stage and also in light of the findings of a health check of the plan by an independent neighbourhood plan examiner. - 2.3 The NP was submitted to SCDC on 22 February 2018 (alongside other supporting documents as required by the NP regulations).
-A further period of formal consultation on the submission version of the plan took place from 5 March to 16 April 2018 in line with NP regulations.
+Consultation on the formal pre-submission version of the plan took place from 24 July to 18 September 2017 in line with NP regulations1. - 2.2 The NP was further refined in light of comments received at pre-submission stage and also in light of the findings of a health check of the plan by an independent neighbourhood plan examiner. - 2.3 The NP was submitted to SCDC on 22 February 2018 (alongside other supporting documents as required by the NP regulations2).
+A further period of formal consultation on the submission version of the plan took place from 5 March to 16 April 2018 in line with NP regulations3.
 Comments made on the plan as part of this publication period were passed directly to the examiner.

-&lt;sup>1 Regulation 14 of the Neighbourhood Planning (General) Regulations 2012 (as amended)
+1 Regulation 14 of the Neighbourhood Planning (General) Regulations 2012 (as amended)

-&lt;sup>2 Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 (as amended)
+2 Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 (as amended)

-2.4 An independent examiner was appointed to examine the plan, and the examination took place between May and October 2018.
+- 2.4 An independent examiner was appointed to examine the plan, and the examination took place between May and October 2018.
 The Examiner's Report was received on 15 October 2018.
-The examiner concluded that subject to a series of recommended modifications that the submitted Plan meets all the necessary legal requirements and should proceed to referendum.
-The recommended modifications have been made to this 'for referendum' version of the NP and there will now be a referendum on the NP before it can be made.
+The examiner concluded that subject to a series of recommended modifications that the submitted Plan met all the necessary legal requirements and should proceed to referendum.
+The recommended modifications were made to the NP and a referendum on the NP was held on 13 December 2018. - 2.5 The Neighbourhood Plan was successful at its referendum as more than half (79.05%) of those that voted were in favour of SCDC using the NP to help it decide planning applications in the neighbourhood area.
+The NP was made (adopted) by SCDC at a meeting of its full Council on 21 February 2019.